The listings featured on this site are from companies from which this site receives compensation. Read the

 As it stands, the US throws away $161 billion on food waste annually — and that number is only growing.
 In 10 years, America will waste an average of 66 tons of food per second, despite more than 54 million going hungry in the US every year.

-Food is also the number one material in America's landfill sites, accounting for 24.1% of all waste.
+Food is also the number 1 material in America's landfill sites, accounting for 24.1% of all waste.
 And that’s alongside all other materials, including plastic, recyclables, and more.

 18. Asia Is Responsible for Half of Global Food Waste

-Asia is responsible for more than 50% of global food waste, with some areas being more at fault than others.
-The main offenders are industrialized and urban areas in China, Japan, and South Korea.
-These account for 28% of all food waste.
+Asia is responsible for over 50% of the world's food waste, although certain regions within the continent carry a greater responsibility than others.
+The primary culprits lie in the industrialized and urban areas of China, Japan, and South Korea, accounting for 28% of the total food waste.

-Although much of the food waste ends up in landfills, it doesn’t stop there.
-A lot of food is incinerated, which only accelerates the drastic environmental impact.
+Unfortunately, much of the waste ends up in landfills, but it doesn't stop there.
+A significant portion of the discarded food undergoes incineration, further exacerbating the already severe environmental consequences.

 19. Asia Wastes Food Before it Reaches Us